U.N. and advocates raise concerns of abortion access for Ukrainian refugees in Poland

 Starting up a hotline

-And soon after the war began, Nastya Podorzhnya, a Ukrainian journalist and activist, launched a hotline called Martynka.
+And soon after the war began, Nastya Podorozhnya, a Ukrainian journalist and activist, launched a hotline called Martynka.

 "It started out as an initiative [to protect Ukrainian women] from trafficking and sexual assault and the various other threats they could face in a foreign land — even one as welcoming as Poland.